 There was no such problem with the previous versions of the Qt client I've used.

-#4 Updated by Yuri Tretyakov about 3 years ago
+#4 Updated by Yuri Tretyakov over 3 years ago

 Jacob Nevins wrote:

 (From screenshots, this is many client fonts, not just city font on the map.
 So it's not a consequence of bug #760420.)